CoEDL/ILR/docs/_pages/assembly.md

 ﻿---
-title: "Indigenous Language Robots Documentation"
+title: "Hardware assembly of the Indigenous Language Robot"
 permalink: /assembly/
 excerpt: "Hardware assembly of the Indigenous Language Robot."
 toc: false